AN ANCIENT MARINER WHO'S TIME HAS RE-COME

-Further, it was the action of Spirulina and other cyanobacteria that put oxygen in the atmosphere.
-This caused life on earth to explode, thrive and diversify into all its wondrous forms. including us.
+In primordial epochs, when life was just beginning, it , it was the action of Spirulina and other cyanobacteria that put oxygen in the atmosphere.
+This allowed life on earth to explode, thrive and diversify into all its wondrous forms.
+Including you and me.

 In nature, Spirulina grows in mineral-rich lakes that are often found near volcanoes or places with thermal activity.
 The largest Spirulina lakes include lake Texcoco in Mexico, lakes along the Great Rift Valley in East-Africa; and lake Chad in Central Africa.